Friday, May 28, 2021

 Advancing technologies combined with increasingly sophisticated consumer expectations lead marketers to use an abundance of animation in demonstrating the benefits of products and services on websites and in personal selling.
 Show special caution with these animations, marketers.
 It’s too easy for your audiences to be misled when mentally projecting what will happen next.

 The Singapore/SUNY researchers note that their findings were in the realm of financial decision making and that there’s reason to believe the effect of unfolding animations is different with health risk estimates.
-The general finding, though, is that people readily project ahead from animations which show trajectories, such as animated charts of weight loss or completion of construction.
+The general finding, though, is that people readily project ahead from animations which show trajectories, such as animated charts of weight loss or completion of building construction.
 We’re all overloaded with information, so we welcome tools that help us get to the point.
 Also, many consumers place extra trust in a computer-generated animation largely because the animation is using a more sophisticated technology than still pictures.
 “What’s newer must be better,” they say.

 Protect your organization and your consumers by staying aware of the dangers of flawed predictions from animated portrayals.
 Give disclaimers within the animation.
 Phrasing in the spirit of “Past performance is no guarantee of future results” is good.
 But it’s not enough.
 Perhaps animate the disclaimer by showing a flashing question mark at the end of the trajectory.
-Or show possible directions the trend might go.
+Or show alternative directions the trend might go.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.